kyma-project/istio/docs/contributor/04-10-technical-design.md

 #### ProxySidecarReconciliation

-ProxySidecarReconcilation component is responsible for keeping the proxy sidecars in the desired state.
+ProxySidecarReconciliation component is responsible for keeping the proxy sidecars in the desired state.
 It restarts Pods that are part of Service Mesh or that need to be added to Service Mesh.
 The desired state is represented by [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) and Istio Version coupled to the Operator.
 This component carries a high risk that its execution in this controller takes too long.
 We need to check its performance during the implementation